Bella-DeFinTech/across-relayer-monitoring/schema.md

-    output_token TEXT NOT NULL,                     -- Token address on destination chain input_amount TEXT NOT NULL,                     -- Amount received on origin chain (in smallest unit) output_amount TEXT NOT NULL,                    -- Amount sent to user on destination chain (in smallest unit) origin_chain_id TEXT NOT NULL,                  -- Chain where funds originated destination_chain_id TEXT NOT NULL,             -- Chain where funds are sent deposit_id TEXT NOT NULL,                       -- Unique deposit ID from protocol fill_deadline INTEGER,                          -- Deadline for filling the relay exclusivity_deadline INTEGER,                   -- Deadline for exclusive relay message TEXT,                                   -- Any message included with the relay repayment_chain_id TEXT,                        -- Chain where funds are repaid repayment_address TEXT,                         -- Address where funds are repaid gas_cost TEXT,                                  -- Gas spent on transaction (in wei) gas_price TEXT,                                 -- Gas price used for transaction
+    output_token TEXT NOT NULL,                     -- Token address on destination chain input_amount TEXT NOT NULL,                     -- Amount received on origin chain (in smallest unit) output_amount TEXT NOT NULL,                    -- Amount sent to user on destination chain (in smallest unit) origin_chain_id INTEGER NOT NULL,                  -- Chain where funds originated destination_chain_id INTEGER NOT NULL,             -- Chain where funds are sent deposit_id TEXT NOT NULL,                       -- Unique deposit ID from protocol fill_deadline INTEGER,                          -- Deadline for filling the relay exclusivity_deadline INTEGER,                   -- Deadline for exclusive relay message TEXT,                                   -- Any message included with the relay repayment_chain_id INTEGER,                        -- Chain where funds are repaid repayment_address TEXT,                         -- Address where funds are repaid gas_cost TEXT,                                  -- Gas spent on transaction (in wei) gas_price TEXT,                                 -- Gas price used for transaction